TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

-We will leverage the return value of `startsWith` With the && operator.
+We will leverage the return value of `startsWith` with the && operator.
 If the result of the `startsWith` function is `true`, then it returns the second operand, which is the `<li>` element and renders it.
 Otherwise, if the condition is `false` it just gets ignored.

 In JSX, values like `null`, `undefined`, and `false` do not render anything, and you might ask aren't they falsy values?
 So you might think a value like `0` or an empty string does the same thing.
 It is a common pitfall.
 They are valid in JSX and will be rendered completely fine, so be sure to be aware of that!